kCn3333/hikvision-manager/README.md

 - Always change default PostgreSQL and camera passwords
 - Consider running behind reverse proxy (nginx, caddy)
 - Enable HTTPS for production deployment
+- Use VPN for remote access
-- Restrict network access to camera
+- Restrict camera access to local network only
+- Consider using VLANs to isolate camera network

 ## 📝 License